rick0069-cj/AMAZON---FRONTED-/README.md

 ├── assets/                 # Images, logos, etc.
 │   └── ...
 └── README.md

 🔧 How to Run
-Clone the repository:
+1️⃣ Clone the repository

-#bash
+bash

 git clone https://github.com/your-username/amazon-clone.git
 cd amazon-clone
-Open index.html in any web browser:
+2️⃣ Open index.html in your browser

-bash
+You can double-click index.html to open it.

+Or use VS Code Live Server:

-# For VSCode users
+# bash

 code .
-# Then right-click index.html and select 'Open with Live Server'
+Then right-click on index.html and select "Open with Live Server".
-Or just double-click the index.html file to open it in your browser.
+#

-#📌 Note
+📌 Note
-This is not a functional site — it's for practice and UI design only.
+🚫 This is not a functional site — it’s only for UI practice.

-No JavaScript is used.
-No dynamic behavior implemented.
+🧠 No JavaScript or dynamic behavior is implemented.

-Designed to look similar to the desktop version of Amazon.
+🖥️ Designed to resemble the desktop version of Amazon.

-#📄 License
+# 📄 License
 This project is licensed under the MIT License.

-✍️ Author
+# ✍️ Author
 Sumit Kumar
-🔗 GitHub
+🔗 GitHub (Replace with your actual profile link)